sinmsinm/tree-plugin-underscore/README.md

  - **rootIdValue**: The value of the first element's id.
 Defaults to the first ID found, or `0` if not found.
  - **idName**: The object key used as identifier.
 Defaults to `id`.
  - **parentIdName**: The object key used to indentift its parent element.
 Defaults to `parentId`.
- - **childrenCollectionName**: The name of the children array we want in our tree structure
+ - **childrenCollectionName**: The name of the children array we want in our tree structure.

 This plugin has been written using the original code in the https://gist.github.com/jimmed/6608648 .

 ## How to load the plugin
 You can load it using the `require` function: